avishekdutta14/iMAGine/README.md

 ### Filtering of raw reads

 Quality assessment and filtering of raw reads are done using fastp.
+The user can play around with a lot of [parameters](https://github.com/OpenGene/fastp#all-options) and also modify IMAGINE accordingly.
+IMAGINE uses default parameters along with -e 30 for removing all the reads whoes average quality score is less than 30.
+This is done to remove low quality reads since the assembling using metapsades is ver sensetive to low quality data. :warning: The -w (number of threads used) is kept to 1 to make the run deterministic (reporducible).
+The user can change -w to higher values, but should be aware of non-reporducible results (the changes in result will be ver low and not significant)

 ### Assembling and checking assembly qualities